Uzum Boosts Net Income 50% In 1H 2024, Prepares For Series B Funding Round

-TASHKENT, Uzbekistan, Aug.
-8, 2024 /PRNewswire/ -- Uzum (hereafter referred to as "we", "us", "our", "Uzum" or the "Company"), a leading ecosystem of digital services in Uzbekistan, today announces its key performance highlights for the six months ended 30 June 2024.
+(MENAFN- AETOSWire) Uzum (hereafter referred to as“we”,“us”,“our”,“Uzum” or the“Company”), a leading ecosystem of digital services in Uzbekistan, today announces its key performance highlights for the six months ended 30 June 2024.

 Key Operating and financial